-The program will utilize the iComp rotation management system to document supervised experiential learning hours in professional work settings, simulations, case studies and role playing.
-Supervised experiential learning in professional work settings will be documented by the student and verified by the preceptor in iComp.
-Experiential learning through simulations, case studies and role playing will be obtained from the D2L LMS by the program director and/or program coordinator and documented into iComp.
-The Applied Nutrition - Dietetics GP offers two tracks (Tucson and Distance), both of which have the same requirements, and will be documented through iComp as noted above.
+The program will utilize the Competency rotation management system to document supervised experiential learning hours in professional work settings, simulations, case studies and role playing.
+Supervised experiential learning in professional work settings will be documented by the student and verified by the preceptor in Competency.
+Experiential learning through simulations, case studies and role playing will be obtained from the D2L LMS by the program director and/or program coordinator and documented into Competency.
+The Applied Nutrition - Dietetics GP offers four locations (Tucson, Phoenix, Yuma and Distance), which have the same requirements, and will be documented through Competency as noted above.

-Students in the Distance Track must set up their rotation schedule with their preceptors/sites PRIOR to the start of the rotation and communicate this schedule with the program coordinator.
+Students in the Distance Location must set up their rotation schedule with their preceptors/sites PRIOR to the start of the rotation and communicate this schedule with the program coordinator.
 We HIGHLY recommend that rotations are scheduled Monday-Thursday to ensure you are available to meet with the entire cohort on scheduled Fridays each semester.

-For students in the Tucson track, SEL sites and schedules are set up for the students by the program coordinator and will be shared with the students prior to the start of the semester to allow time for onboarding and coordination with their sites and preceptors.
+For students in the Tucson, Phoenix and Yuma locations, SEL sites and schedules are set up for the students by the program coordinator and will be shared with the students prior to the start of the semester to allow time for onboarding and coordination with their sites and preceptors.